beetbox/beets/docs/plugins/smartplaylist.rst

   If you intend to use this plugin to generate playlists for MPD on Windows, set this to yes.
   Default: Use system separator.
+- **prefix**: Prepend this string to every path in the playlist file.
+For example, you could use the URL for a server where the music is stored.
+  Default: empty string.
+- **urlencoded**: URL-encode all paths.
+Default: ``no``.